charliegerard/leap_sphero/README.md

 https://www.youtube.com/watch?v=3ratT1yCnow&feature=share&list=UUKZdVrHYWr7rVNKbs9_fXnw

-However, I am changing the code to make it do more personal commands.

 Have fun and let me know if you have any issues or questions!

-##Previous controls from the original repo (these will change on mine):

-* Rotate finger to set base heading (it only rotates clockwise)
+##Current controls:

+* Move your fingers/hand UP to make the ball stop & turn blue.
+* Move your fingers/hand DOWN to turn the ball stop & turn white.
 * Push forward to make Sphero go straight ahead (heading of 0°)
 * Pull backward to make Sphero go backward (heading of 180°)
 * Swipe left to make Sphero go left (heading of 270°)
 * Swipe right to make Sphero go right (heading of 90°)
-* Swipe UP or DOWN to stop

 ##Previous notes from the original repo:

 * Set `device` variable to whatever device Sphero connects to your machine has
-* It's currently oversensitive so multiple gestures might get triggered and result in some wild behaviour!
 * There is a timeout of 2000ms to stop Sphero after each gesture to make sure it doesn't go to crazy
 * Set the variable `safeMode = false;` if you are trying it out in water, it's much more fun and Sphero is a bit more mellow when in liquid